dogukannulu/send_data_to_aws_services/csv_to_s3/README.md

 sudo chmod u+rwx setup.sh
 ```

-3. After modifications (if necessary), we can execute the shell script.
+3. After modifications (if necessary), we can create the working directory `/project` and execute the shell script.
 ```
+sudo mkdir project
 sudo ./setup.sh
 ```